Mental Wellbeing While Staying At Home – Better Health Every Mind Matters

 Lockdown can be socially isolating, financially difficult, as well as impactful on our physical health and fitness levels.
-Everybody will be experiencing this current outbreak of coronavirus (COVID-19) differently and we may even go through several waves of feeling better or worse about our situation.
+Everybody will be experiencing this current outbreak of coronavirus (COVID-19) differently.
+We may even go through several waves of feeling better or worse about our situation.
 This is a very natural response.
 If you currently feel like you’re struggling with your mental health however, there are many things you can do to help support yourself and your loved ones.

-Looking after your mind is just as important as looking after your body, and a great place to start is by getting a personalised Mind Plan from Every Mind Matters.
-Answer a few simple questions to receive NHS-approved suggestions for you to try, to help deal with stress, boost your mood and feel more in control.
+Looking after your mind is just as important as looking after your body, and a great place to start is by getting a personalized Mind Plan from Every Mind Matters.
+Answer a few simple questions to receive NHS-approved suggestions for you to try.
+To help deal with stress, boost your mood and feel more in control.

 Mental Wellbeing: Protect and Improve your Mental Health

 The Every Mind Matters website has lots of other resources to help you protect and improve your mental health.
 Including 10 useful and practical tips for maintaining good Mental Wellbeing While Staying At Home.
 You can also find lots more information on stress, anxiety, sleep and low mood by following the links on the Every Mind Matters homepage.

 Don’t forget that staying active is also a fantastic way to maintain both physical and mental health.
 Whether it’s completing an on-demand home workout or going for a short walk.
 Using a combination of techniques to keep active can have a wonderfully positive impact on our wellbeing.